garment-particles/GarmentParticles/README.md

 helper writes packed 2D coordinates plus simulated 3D coordinates to the HDF5 schema consumed by the stage-one datasets.

+Note that the packing result might differ from the released dataset ().
+For reproduction, please use the packed result from the dataset.

 ---

 ## Pre-trained models